-Maybe you’re dependent on food, recreational drugs, alcohol or some other addiction to "calm" the anxiety.
-This is also not a good idea.
+We can too easily become dependent on food, recreational drugs, alcohol, shopping, or some other addiction to "calm" the anxiety.

-In my case, although I never took drugs for anxiety, I did go through a phase when I was over utilizing massage therapy to help me relax.
-Sounds like a good alternative UNTIL I realized that spending $300.00 or more every month on massage therapy is not good financial health.
+In my case, although I never took drugs for anxiety (and believe me, there were times I really wanted to) I did go through a phase when I was over utilizing massage therapy to help me relax.
+Sounds like a good alternative UNTIL I realized I could not afford to do that on a regular basis.

 Many studies have been done on the use of both effective exercise and